by Mike Shea on 22 September 2012

 Zip-loc bags of a few different sizes work really well for storing toiletries, wet things, or dirty clothes.
 Bring a few small ones and one or two big ones even if you don't compress your clothes.

 A good collapsable rain jacket is a must.
-I'm using some Eddie Bauer one I've had for years, but this Marmot Precip Jacket would also do the trick and is rated well.
+I'm using a Columbia collapsable rain jacket.
+It's not the lightest jacket you can get, but it's very well reviewed and light enough to take anywhere.
+The Marmot Precip also comes highly recommended.
+I saw both of these jackets all over Ireland on our trip.
 Traveling light is all about layers.
 If you're in cold weather, this jacket with a long-sleeved Reefrunner underneath and a Exo Dri longsleeved t-shirt under that should keep you warm enough.
 If that isn't warm enough, go someplace warmer.

 With the details out of the way, let's look at my breakdown packing list: